thegreatfire/thegreatfire/set_list.md

 ---
 layout: landing
 title: SET LIST
-description: 'View the songs and genres we play'
+description: The songs and genres we play
-seo_description: 'Find out which songs make up one of the most up-to-date set lists of any covers band.'
+seo_description: Find out which songs make up one of the most up-to-date set lists of any covers band.
 <!-- image: assets/images/pic11.jpg -->
 show_tile: true
 nav-menu: true